DIY Afternoon Tea: A Guide

 - The average Brit drinks 900 cups of tea a year, but how much do you really know about the nation’s favourite drink?
 Get educated with our guide to tea drinking, which includes information on everything from its history to the correct way to drink it.

 - Speaking of tea, get clued up on the differences between loose leaf and tea bags here.

 - If you’re serious about afternoon tea, it’s worth investing in a cake stand to display your show-stopping bakes.
 This two-tier stand from Fortnum & Mason is made from fine bone china, with plates edged in gold (£130).
 This one from Wedgewood is also beautiful (£135).

 At Home Afternoon Tea Recipes

 First thing’s first: the bread.
-Quality makes all the difference here – many bakeries are offering home delivery at the moment including GAIL’s and Poilâne, so we’d advise getting some homemade bread in.
+Quality makes all the difference here – many bakeries offer home delivery now including GAIL’s and Poilâne, so we’d advise getting some homemade bread in.
 Alternatively, make your own with one of these easy bread baking recipes.
 Oil-based loaves like focaccia and ciabatta are good with Mediterranean-inspired ingredients, such as feta, olives and capers.
 For something a bit healthier go for rye or multigrain.
 And sourdough is delicious with pretty much anything!